top of page

 • Knopf, C.M.
 (2023).
 “The Abolition of rhetoric?
 A consideration of visual rhetoric & AI illustration in The Abolition of Man Comic.”
 Innovation & Effects in Visual Communication Technology.
 Visual Communication Division, National Com Assoc.

 • Knopf, C.M.
 (2023).
 "Mother Goddesses & the incarnation, passion, & resurrection of Spider-Man: The transformative nature of Shriek, Shathra, & Ero."
 Spider-Man and Religion: Spinning a Web of Spirituality.
-BGSU Spider-Man in Popular Culture Conference.
+BGSU Spider-Man in Popular Culture.

 • Knopf, C.M.
 (2023).
 “Missing the Punchline: Comedy, violence, & a woman on the fringe.”
 Drawing the Monstrous: Violence, Horror, War.
 Comics Studies Society.